hallonstedt/gtfs-examples/README.md

 ## Help

 If you're stuck with a question, feel free to ask help through the Issue tracker.
 - Need help with API keys?
-Please read [www.trafiklab.se/api-nycklar](https://www.trafiklab.se/api-nycklar) first.
+Please read [Getting Started](https://www.trafiklab.se/docs/getting-started/using-trafiklab) first.
 - Do you want to check the current systems status?
 Service disruptions are published on the [Trafiklab homepage](https://www.trafiklab.se/)